-I still will have an open casket funeral where “Blue” by Yoko Kanno is played and I’ll most likely be an organ donor by then, but after that is all settled I want to have a space burial.
-For those that don’t know what space burial is, it’s the process of simply launching cremated remains into outer space so I will eventually be cremated.
-Not all of my cremated remains will be launched into space though, as only some of my cremated remains will be placed into a capsule (about the size of a tube of lipstick) and launched into space using a rocket.
-I should probably note that the cremated remains are not actually scattered in space and do not contribute to space debris.
+I still will have an open casket funeral where “Blue” by Yoko Kanno is played and I’ll most likely be an organ donor by then, but after all is settled I want to have a space burial.
+For those that don’t know what space burial is, it’s the process of simply launching cremated remains into outer space, so I will eventually be cremated.
+Not all of my cremated remains will be launched into space though, as only some of them will be placed into a capsule (about the size of a tube of lipstick) and launched into space using a rocket.
+I should probably note they are not actually scattered in space and do not contribute to space debris.
 The option of space burial is not commonly chosen because it can be quite expensive and only one company currently specializes in providing the service.
-Some famous space burials include Gene Roddenberry the creator of Star Trek, Timothy Leary American writer, psychologist, psychedelic drug advocate and former Harvard professor, Clyde Tombaugh American astronomer and the discoverer of Pluto and James Doohan who played Scotty in Star Trek.
+Some famous space burials include Gene Roddenberry the creator of Star Trek, Timothy Leary who was an American writer, psychologist, psychedelic drug advocate and former Harvard professor, American astronomer and the discoverer of Pluto, Clyde Tombaugh and James Doohan who played Scotty in Star Trek.

-The company that specializes in space burial Celestis, Inc. has a website that can be found here.
+The company that specializes in space burial Celestis, Inc. has a website which can be found here.
 On their home page it reads,

 “…From the stars we are born, to the stars we will return…

 Leaving Earth to touch the cosmos is an experience few have ever known, but many have often dreamed of.
 Celestis makes it possible to honor the dream and memory of your departed loved one by launching a symbolic portion of cremated remains into Earth orbit, onto the lunar surface or into deep space.
 Missions into space that return the cremated remains to Earth are also available.”